-Employee Contributions: Employees contribute 7.30% of compensation.
+Employee Contributions: Employees contribute 8.30% of compensation, effective September 1, 2009.
 Such contributions are payable each year while employed.
 Contributions accumulated with interest are refundable at resignation unless the vested retirement benefit has been elected and at death unless the pre-retirement survivor's benefit has been elected.

-State Contribution: The State contributes annually an amount equal to 0.7% of the members' compensation plus a level payment of \$973,301.
+State Contribution: The State contributes annually an amount equal to 1.0% of the members' compensation (0.7% effective July 1, 2014) plus a level payment of \$973,301.